 Children are given the opportunity to have their voices heard in school.
-Before each topic, teachers discuss with the pupils what they would like to learn.
+Before each topic, teachers often discuss with the pupils what they would like to learn.
 At the end of each topic the children are invited to self-reflect on what they have learnt and what they would like to know more about.
 The school also carries out an annual pupil survey to gather their thoughts and feelings about the school.
 The findings are shared with staff and Governors and form part of the school's self-evaluation and future planning.
-School Playground Pals and House Captains are elected democratically in Year 2 through voting at the beginning of each term.
+In Summer Term, School Playground Pals and House Captains can be elected democratically in Year 2 through voting.
 Pupils can also nominate their class mates for a kindness award.